adidottxt/spotify-music-discovery/README.md

 - Start Jupyter Notebook in the `/spotify-music-discovery` directory.
 - Run through the notebooks in sequence, following the instructions in each:
   1. `get_spotify_data`
-      - Downloads and parses song data from the training playlists you specify
+      - Downloads and parses song data from the training playlists you specify.
   2. `train`
       - Trains classifiers using the training data and saves the best one.
         - Specifically, it pickles the classifier object and writes it to the `./classifiers` directory.